 Come and explore Tewkesbury.
 In addition to the many self-guided trails you can walk around the town and area we have a selection of guided walks.Read more

-Tewkesbury has an abundance of riverside walks and country trails to explore the local area on foot.
+Tewkesbury has an abundance of riverside walks and country trails for exploring the local area on foot.

-Walking packs and guided walk leaflets plus advice and guidance are available from the Tourist Information Centre.
+Walking packs and self-guided walk leaflets plus advice and guidance are available from the Tourist Information Centre.

 The Severn Ham - Nature Walk & History Walk

 The Severn Ham is an ancient water meadow reached via a small footbridge from the centre of Tewkesbury.
 "Ham" is an old Saxon word which meant bend in a river, flood plain or water meadow.
 The Severn Ham is one of the finest examples of the few remaining hams in the UK, full of wildflowers, birds and insects.
 The River Severn and River Avon have played a significant part in Tewkesbury's history and two leaflets available from the Tourist Information Centre provide self-guided tours around the Severn Ham with insights into the social and economic history and the wildlife.